-meridium://Reliability/Distribution?Page=RecommendationDetail&RecommKey=0&EntyKey=2812175&AnalysisKey=2812175 meridium://Reliability/Distribution?Page=RecommendationDetail&RecommKey= 1234567&EntyKey=2812175&AnalysisKey=2812175 Opens the Recommendation Details page, which displays the Recommendation record with the Entity Key 1234567 and linked to the analysis with the Entity Key 2812175.
+- meridium://Reliability/Distribution?Page=RecommendationDetail&RecommKey=0&EntyKey=2812175&AnalysisKey=2812175 - Opens a new Recommendation record, which, when saved, will be linked to the analysis with the Entity Key 2812175. - meridium://Reliability/Distribution?Page=RecommendationDetail&RecommKey= 1234567&EntyKey=2812175&AnalysisKey=2812175

-Opens a new Recommendation record, which, when saved, will be linked to the analysis with the Entity Key 2812175.
+Opens the Recommendation Details page, which displays the Recommendation record with the Entity Key 1234567 and linked to the analysis with the Entity Key 2812175.